 FutureLife-Now!
 Newsletter: Edition 6 2021

-Welcome to the fifth in a series of FutureLife-Now! newsletters, designed to share information, good practices and lessons learnt related to the education, health and development of young people in the SADC Region.
+Welcome to the sixth in a series of FutureLife-Now! newsletters, designed to share information, good practices and lessons learnt related to the education, health and development of young people in the SADC Region.
 Whether you are a young person, a teacher, a health worker, a parent or caregiver, or policy maker, we hope that you will find this enjoyable and useful reading.

 Renewing Commitment to Young People || Eastern and Southern Africa Recommitting Today for a Better Africa Tomorrow!Comprehensive sexuality education (CSE) and youth-friendly sexual and reproductive health and rights (SRHR) services are critical to the health and wellbeing of adolescents and young people.
 When access to CSE and SRHR services are restricted, the consequences are detrimental, especially for girls’ health and rights.
 The past two years of school disruptions and COVID-19 lockdowns demonstrate this phenomenon, as the region is witnessing rising numbers of adolescent girls and young women who have become pregnant during the COVID-19 lockdown period.
 Such stories demand heightened attention to ensuring adolescents and young people have access to CSE and … Read More »